Materials appropriate for Supplements to Current Developments in Nutrition (CDN) include:

 A multi-authored and multi-perspective workshop or group review may be submitted as single-manuscript report.
 All other supplement publications are expected to contain a minimum of 3 articles that either address a topic from different viewpoints or subdivide a complex topic into component parts.
 Supplement manuscripts must be fully developed articles; CDN will not accept manuscripts in an Expanded or Extended Abstract format.
 The proceedings of meetings may include a separate abstracts section when the proceedings include a minimum of 6 full-length manuscripts.
 Please note that an abstract within an abstract section will not have an individual journal citation but will be a component of the citable abstract section.
 Single-manuscript reviews that do not originate from a workshop should be submitted as Reviews rather than supplements.

-Multi-manuscript supplements may include a brief introductory article: an Introduction, Forward, or Executive Summary.
+Multi-manuscript supplements may include a brief introductory article: an Introduction, Foreword, or Executive Summary.
 The introductory article should be no longer than 1-2 published pages in length (~1200-1500 words, title page through references).
 It may not include data, tables, or figures.
-The introductory article must have a title page with the following title format: “Introduction (or Forward for/Executive Summary of) to [name of supplement]”).
+The introductory article must have a title page with the following title format: “Introduction (or Foreword for/Executive Summary of) to [name of supplement]”).

 Supplement publication proposals must be approved by the CDN Editor.
 Approval of the supplement proposal indicates only a willingness to review the proposed supplement.
 Our willingness to review your manuscripts should, in no way, imply a guarantee of eventual acceptance, which will be determined by the outcome of the review and editorial process.
 Supplement papers must be comprehensive, balanced, well organized, and well written.
 Supplement papers are intended to report balanced reviews of the subject.
 Inclusion of unpublished data is discouraged and should be minimized.
 Papers reporting large amounts of original data will not be considered for publication in supplements.
 However, papers reporting formal systematic reviews and meta-analyses (where appropriate), with the methods described thoroughly, are encouraged with supplement submissions.